malcolmc10/Schmedium/README.md

 Adding a favicon.
 Adding a pop up when you login to enter a review.
 Ability to search other users articles with a page dedicated and public to the public.
+ Placing a randomizer on the homepager that will share a random article.

 # Code Showcase